Skip to content

 It is the 11th-highest mountain in Africa and straddles the border between southwestern Rwanda and the northeastern expanses of the Democratic Republic of Congo.
 This two-day hike is a real adventure – trekking through tropical forests, camping on the slopes of the volcano, and climbing to the summit for sunrise.

 On day 1, you will approach the mountain from the east on the Mount Bisoke side.
-After hiking for about 6 hours, you may also visit Dian Fossey Tomb along the way.
+After hiking for about 6 hours, you may also visit Dian Fossey’s Tomb along the way.
 You will reach the first base camp, a basic mountain camp with small, backpacking-style tents where you will spend the night.

-This camp is located at a height of 3700 meters and the trek can be slippery on higher slopes but you can request that a porter accompany you to help you carry the equipment you’ve brought along.
+This camp is located at a height of 3700 meters, and the trek can be slippery on higher slopes, but you can request that a porter accompany you to help you carry the equipment you’ve brought along.

 Hikers will reach the summit of the mountain on day 2.
 Along the way, you can spot some of the 178 species of birds the reserve is famous for (read more on Rwanda birdwatching).